Shop our Editor's Picks for the Season here!

 Polyester Fiberglass Repair Instructions (Non Mould)

-APPLICATIONS: Norski Polyester Fibreglass product sand accessories are for small repair jobs on boats, caravans,cars, fibreglass sheeting on roof areas, guttering and other places, where patching of metals or timber is required to prevent moisture/water ingress.
-Fibreglass is used as roofing products such as ‘Laser light’, car parts, horse floats, water tanks,boats, planes and almost everywhere you look today.
+APPLICATIONS: Norski Polyester Fibreglass products and accessories are for small repair jobs on boats, caravans, cars, fibreglass sheeting on roof areas, guttering and other places, where patching of metals or timber is required to prevent moisture/water ingress.
+Polyester fibreglass is used as roofing products such as ‘Laser light’, car parts, horse floats, water tanks, boats, planes and almost everywhere you look today.
 It is an extremely versatile substance.

 APPLICATION: Normally, fibreglass repairs (and most others) are carried out on the inside, or back of the laminate, to bridge and reinforce the problem area, prior to restoring the outer face.